 This is the way I have to do it, as I simply can’t start my paramotor while it’s on my back.
 As soon as the engine is running, I remove the strap, and clip straight into the harness before touching the throttle.
 The engine is then warmed up after I have clipped in.

 If you need to use this method, you should always be sure that the paramotor is standing on firm ground.
 And never try to start it while it’s on any kind of stand.
 I witnessed a pilot attempt to start his paramotor while it was standing on an aluminium decorators stand.
 The engine went to full power and the paramotor fell on top of him, luckily his hands were clear of the prop.

 You should also avoid starting the engine on the ground if you have made any carburettor adjustments, for example changing the mixture.
 If the mixture is set wrong, there is a chance that the engine could rev up.
 This happened to somebody recently, which resulted in a prop strike.
 It left him with a nasty cut to the shoulder, a destroyed propeller, and ripped netting.
 The propeller also hit his helmet, which could have been very nasty if he wasn’t wearing it!

 Paramotor prop strike round up

-We've looked at many causes of prop strike, and I believe all of these can be avoided.
-To totally eliminate this we need manufacturers to step in and rethink their cage/netting design.
-This is the only way to prevent cases like Fred and Pat's from reoccurring.
+We’ve looked at many causes of prop strike, and I believe all of these can be avoided.
+To totally eliminate this, we need manufacturers to step in and rethink their cage and netting design.
+This is the only way to prevent cases like Fred and Pat’s from reoccurring.
 If any manufacturers are reading this, please realise that this is a serious problem.
 These two examples happened within a year of each other, and not everybody goes public, so there could be more.
 Things need to change now!

 We also need paramotor training schools to teach students about all of these potential hazards.
 They should create a list of preflight checks that all students must complete before every flight.
 If you create good habits as a student, you are more likely to stick to them as you progress.